Japanese Noodle Dishes: Nyumen and Somen

-When you think of chilled Japanese noodles, what comes to mind?
-For many Japanese, “Somen (素麺)” is one of the most common noodle dishes eaten in summer.
+When you think of Japanese noodles served cold, what comes to mind?
+To many Japanese, “Somen (素麺)” is one of the most common noodle dishes served chilled for the hot summer months.

 If you are acquainted with Japanese things, you should know Somen noodles.
 Then, have you ever heard of “Nyumen (にゅうめん)”, a Japanese noodle dish similar to Somen?